juliesymons/juliesymons/GettingStarted.md

 `val actuator = Actuator(field, actuatorData, (column) => 4 - column)`

-This one just defines an array to stash data from a field in the compute graph for printing out with each step of the compute graph.
+This one just defines the `actuatorData` array to stash data from a `field` in the compute graph for printing out with each step of the compute graph.
+The third parameter defines the initial state of `actuator`.

 The second example, [ScalarSensorActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/sensors/ScalarSensorActuatorExample.scala), defines an actuator function which is a unit function that takes an `Iterator[Float]`.

-what can we say about actuators - pipelined/unpipelined, special case for Color and Vector,
-* @param op The actuator opcode for this field.
-* @param source The scalar field driving this actuator.
-* @param update A user-supplied callback function that is provided an iterator over the actuator's new data.
+This is a user-supplied callback function that is provided an iterator over the actuator's new data.
-* @param resetHook An optional callback function that is called upon reset.

-which tutorial examples are relevant here - `libcog/sensors/ScalarSensorActuatorExample` defines an actuator to do blah. `libcog/actuators/ActuatorExample`
+`val printer = new Actuator(date, printIterator)`

+where

+`val printIterator = (x:Iterator[Float]) => {
+    val hour = x.next().toInt
+    val minute = x.next().toInt
+    val second = x.next().toInt
+    println(s"Executing Actuator function. $hour:$minute:$second")
+  }`

+Actuators can be pipelined (default) or unpipelined.
+And there are special case actuators for color and vector fields.
+Like the sensor, you can provide an optional callback function that is called upon reset to set the actuator back to its initial state.

+? does the source have to be a scalar field?? vanilla actuator is for scalar, `VectorActuator` or `ColorActuator` for VectorField or ColorField.

 ### Operators